Bassel-Sadek/MTC/TransitNetworkCoding.md

 The script "PrepHwyNet.job" performs the following three steps:

-1. Computes the bus travel time on every highway link by assuming a fixed delay (in minutes per mile), segmented by link area type ( [[MasterNetworkLookupTables][AT]]) and facility type ( [[MasterNetworkLookupTables][FT]]).
+1. Computes the bus travel time on every highway link by assuming a fixed delay (in minutes per mile), segmented by link area type ([AT](MasterNetworkLookupTables)) and facility type ([FT](MasterNetworkLookupTables)).
 Links with speeds below a minimum threshold (2 MPH) are set to that minimum threshold to help the path builder find valid paths.
 This step also adds transit-only nodes to the highway network which are needed for the second and third steps in the script.
 1. Transit access links are added to the highway network.
 This is necessary for Cube to automatically generate walk and drive access links in a later step.
 1. Transit transfer links are added to the highway network.
 This is necessary for Cube to automatically generate transfer access links in a later step.